SagarSharma006/Rock_Paper_Scissor/README.md

 # Rock_Paper_Scissor
-Rock, Paper, Scissors is a simple hand game usually played between two people Each player simultaneously forms one of three shapes with an outstretched hand:
+Rock, Paper, Scissors is a simple hand game usually played between two people.
+Each player simultaneously forms one of three shapes with an outstretched hand:
-Rock
-paper
-Scissors
+Rock,
+paper,
+Scissors.
 The outcome is determined by a set of rules:
 - Rock crushes Scissors
 - Scissors cuts Paper